leeper/Depends/README.md

 This is a demo of the potential dangers of `Depends`.
-This repo contains four packages:
+As [Hadley said on Twitter](https://twitter.com/hadleywickham/status/1003986395344470016), " it takes a while to fully grasp that DESCRIPTION primary influences the installation of your package, not is behaviour at run time.
+Depends is the unfortunate field that affects both."
+This demo shows precisely what that means.
+It contains four packages:

  - `dependsdplyr` Depends on dplyr and has no code.
  - `dependsMASS` Depends on MASS and has no code.